kgiszewski/G42.UmbracoGrease-Manual/05 - Error Handling/README.md

 Set `G42.UmbracoGrease:ErrorEmailToCsv` to a CSV list of addresses that the errors will go to.

 Set `G42.UmbracoGrease:ErrorRedirectTo` to `~/server-error` or wherever you'd like the user to be directed to.

+##v1##
+In v1, email reporting was removed in favor of Slack reporting.
+All keys are now handled via a dashboard instead of the deprecated `AppSettings`.